Seerden/Bits/roadmap.md

 - Only display entries starting from the habit's `startDate` || `creationDate`
     - add `habit.creationDate` field
 - Figure out how to efficiently update habitEntries after a PUT request, so that switching to another timescale displays the newly updated completion entry
+    - Put completionData in state, update this state with data returned from PUT (make sure the PUT entry is in the right spot), and pass this state to HabitDetails.
+Then, ProgressIcon also correctly rerenders on change.

 ### HabitRangeInstance
 - add tooltip with `habitEntryDate`